vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 	;

 .. note::
-   This form of writing is available from PHP 5.4 or higher.
+   This writing form is available from PHP 5.4.

 .. _array-contains: